 Table 1: This table shows an overview of many of the available virtual endoscopy systems and their classification according to our taxonomy.
+Note that available information on the various virtual endoscopy systems can be somewhat undetailed.
+Hence, some of the presented information might be inaccurate.

-Hong et al. 45 use a decomposition of the colon along its centerline.
+Hong et al. 46 use a decomposition of the colon along its centerline.
 The resulting cell/portal structure is used together with a framebuffer-based visibility test to reduce the geometric complexity of the dataset to approximately 10%.
-To overcome the limitations to single-tube-like organ topologies, Bartz et al. 13 used an octree decomposition of the volume dataset and its isosurface in junks of roughly similar size.
+To overcome the limitations to single-tube-like organ topologies, Bartz et al. 14 used an octree decomposition of the volume dataset and its isosurface in junks of roughly similar size.
 A hardware supported occlusion test is used to reduce the geometric complexity to 5-8% for a large variety of different organs.
-Hietala and Oikarinen42 use a mixed technique, where a variation of template-based ray casting87 provides visibility information later used for Marching Cubes-based polygonal rendering of tubular organ datasets (aorta and colon).
+Hietala and Oikarinen43 use a mixed technique, where a variation of template-based ray casting88 provides visibility information later used for Marching Cubes-based polygonal rendering of tubular organ datasets (aorta and colon).

-In contrast, volume-rendering techniques are used, partially for better visual quality, partially for interactive speed^{73, 44, 27, 89, 38, 72}.
+In contrast, volume-rendering techniques are used, partially for better visual quality, partially for interactive speed ^{74, 45, 28, 90, 39, 73}.
 Unfortunately, interactive speed has almost always compromised visual quality, general applicability, or flexibility.
-In ^{73, 69} and 44, key- framed animations are generated offline, which frequently leads to the time-intense refinement of the key-framed animation if the current camera path is not suitable.
-You et al. used a 16 processor SGI Challenge for parallel volume rendering of isosurfaces^{89, 80}.
+In ^{74, 70} and 45, key- framed animations are generated offline, which frequently leads to the time-intense refinement of the key-framed animation if the current camera path is not suitable.
+You et al. used a 16 processor SGI Challenge for parallel volume rendering of isosurfaces ^{90, 81}.
 However, image quality was still poor.
-In contrast, Gobbetti et al. used the 3D texture mapping hardware abilities of highend graphics systems for volume rendering38.
+In contrast, Gobbetti et al. used the 3D texture mapping hardware abilities of highend graphics systems for volume rendering 39.
 Here too, image quality was significantly reduced by the lack of shading.

-The Navigator software of General Electric uses isosurface ray casting with roughly a few frame per second.
-Even if the performance of the 1996 results (one frame per second) has significantly improved, it hardly can be viewed as interactive^{27, 34, 3, 2}.
-Similar solutions are provided by the Syngo platform of Siemens Medical Solutions (SMS) (Virtuoso was the previous 2D-texture-mapping based solution)

-and by the EasyVision Endo3D option of Philips Medical Systems^{65, 20} (PMS) with similar performance of a few frames per second and varying image quality.
-Another variation was recently presented by Wegenkittl et al.83, where six offline generated volume rendered movies were combined into a cube map to provide interactive rendering speed on low-end PCs similar to Chen's QuicktimeVR22.
+The Navigator software of General Electric uses isosurface ray casting with roughly a few frames per second.
+Even if the performance of the 1996 results (one frame per second) has significantly improved, it hardly can be viewed as interactive^{28, 35, 3, 2}.
+Similar solutions are provided by the Syngo platform of Siemens Medical Solutions (SMS) (Virtuoso was the previous 2D-texture-mapping based solution) and by the EasyVision Endo3D option of Philips Medical Systems^{66, 21} (PMS) with similar performance of a few frames per second and varying image quality.
+Another variation was recently presented by Wegenkittl et al.84, where six offline generated volume rendered movies were combined into a cubic map to provide interactive rendering speed on low-end PCs similar to Chen's QuicktimeVR23.

 In terms of camera navigation paradigms, the various systems use all three options.
-Automatic navigation is used numerous systems^{76, 44, 52} 69, 18, 41, 60 to generate an offline animation of a fly-through after specifying a camera path.
-Many systems with purely automatic navigation use direct volume rendering techniques, which provide high quality at quite low framerates^{44, 69}.
+Automatic navigation is used in numerous systems^{77, 45, 53}, 70, 19, 42, 61 to generate an offline animation of a fly-through after specifying a camera path.
+Many systems with purely automatic navigation use direct volume rendering techniques, which provide high quality at quite low framerates^{45, 70}.

-A free navigation approach is followed by Vining et al.^{78,76}, Gobbetti et al.38, and Nain et al.60.
-Typically, it is combined with the polygonal rendering of an extracted surface representation of the organs of interest^{78,60}, since it requires interactive rendering performance.
+A free navigation approach is followed by Vining et al.^{79,77}, Gobbetti et al.39, and Nain et al.61.
+Typically, it is combined with the polygonal rendering of an extracted surface representation of the organs of interest^{79,61}, since it requires interactive rendering performance.
 Most current commercial systems (GE Navigator, SMS Syngo, PMS EasyVision Endo3D) also provide a free as well as an automatic, path-based traversal of the structures of interest.